-- The Classic Cure: This is the traditional method to purging the eggplant.
+- The Classic Cure: This is the traditional method of purging eggplant.
 Slice the eggplant and season heavily with salt.
 Line up over a colander and drain over the sink for 1 hour.
 This tried and tested method will always work well but the downside is that it takes at least an hour.

 - The Oven: You can also salt the eggplants and cook them in the oven at 375°F/190°C for about 30 minutes to dry them out.
-Be sure to cover them with kitchen or paper towel while they bake to prevent them from going rubbery.
+Be sure to cover them with a kitchen or paper towel while they bake to prevent them from going rubbery.

 Should We Talk Cheese?

 I like to use a mix of fresh mozzarella and a good sprinkling of Parmigiana Reggiano in my Melanzane.
 For me, this is the best mix of cheeses.

 Dried mozzarella will work better because it has less moisture but I just love the taste of fresh mozzarella way more than cheap dried mozzarella.

 I wouldn’t mess too much with other cheese types because I think these are already the best choices.